 Ontario plans major nuclear refurbishment to meet growing electricity demand

-Ontario Power Generation is moving ahead with a plan to extend the life of the ageing Pickering Nuclear Generating Station by decades, as the province tries to secure more electricity supply in the face of increasing demand.
+PICKERING - Ontario Power Generation is moving ahead with a plan to extend the life of the aging Pickering Nuclear Generating Station by decades, as the province tries to secure more electricity supply in the face of increasing demand.

 Energy Minister Todd Smith had asked OPG in 2022 to study the feasibility of refurbishing four of the units at the nuclear plant, which have been operating since the 1980s.